WildCodeSchool/initiation-java-calculotron/README.md

 * The button `4` works but contains the text `#`.
 You need to replace it with `4`.
 * Only the addition works.
 Please fix the subtraction, multiplication and division.

+> You need to modify the Main.java file